 Here, we debunk skincare ingredients and consolidate them into a list of must-have products suitable for all skin types that will help support skin health, and explain whether they’re best used in your morning or evening skincare routine.

 Morning skincare routine: antioxidant serum, hyaluronic acid serum, moisturiser and sunscreen

 Get the skincare benefits of vitamin C and other antioxidants

 The first step in your skincare routine (after washing your face with a gentle cleanser, not soap), antioxidants fight free radicals that damage skin cells and cause premature ageing and dullness.
-The most popular antioxidant skincare ingredient is vitamin C; the scientific name you’ll find listed will usually be ascorbic acid, but there are many other variations so just look for variations of the word ‘ascorbic’.
+The most popular antioxidant skincare ingredient is vitamin C; the scientific name you’ll find listed will usually be ascorbic acid, but there are many other derivatives so just look for variations of the word ‘ascorbic’.
 It’s one of the most researched skincare ingredients, shown to reduce photoaging (sun damage) and hyperpigmentation, reduce the production of melanin (reducing the likelihood of hyperpigmentation), even skin tone, and can increase collagen production when used long-term.
-Vitamin C can be drying so if that’s a concern then other highly effective antioxidants include vitamin E, ferulic acid (both go very well with vitamin C and are sometimes found together in one product) and resveratrol.
+Vitamin C can be drying so if that’s a concern then other highly effective antioxidants include vitamin E, ferulic acid (both go very well with vitamin C and are sometimes found together in one product), Q10 and resveratrol.

 Hydrate and moisturise your skin

 Whether your skin is dry, combination or oily, everyone needs to moisturise morning (before SPF) and evening (usually the last step in your routine, only to be followed by a facial oil such as rosehip or squalene, which are great for all skin types).